roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7249/web-management-platform/services.md

   caption="Dynamic DNS Tab"
 />

-:::tip Note
+:::tip 📝 NOTE
-:pencil: Make sure to go through the **Hints** in order to get some understanding of how Dynamic DNS functions as a whole.
+Make sure to go through the **Hints** in order to get some understanding of how Dynamic DNS functions as a whole.
 You can do this by clicking on the **Show more** text in the Hints field
 :::

 ### Overview